emsesp/EMS-ESP32/README.md

 0x1c | UBAWartungsmelding | 27 bytes | every minute
 0x2a | status, specific to boiler type | - | 10 seconds

-And a thermostat (id 0x17 for a RC20) these:
+And a thermostat (ID 0x17 for a RC20) would broadcast these messages regularly:

 Type | Description
 --- | --- |